MicrosoftDocs/win32/desktop-src/menurc/mrmplatformversion.md

 ---
 title: MrmPlatformVersion enumeration
 description: Defines constants that specify a platform version.
-For more info, and scenario-based walkthroughs of how to use these APIs, see Package resource indexing (PRI) APIs and custom build systems. ms.assetid: '7BA30B8F-FB23-4DCA-930D-099C7F8476E9'
+For more info, and scenario-based walkthroughs of how to use these APIs, see Package resource indexing (PRI) APIs and custom build systems. ms.assetid: 7BA30B8F-FB23-4DCA-930D-099C7F8476E9
+keywords:
-keywords: ["MrmPlatformVersion enumeration Menus and Other Resources"]
+- MrmPlatformVersion enumeration Menus and Other Resources
 topic_type:
 - apiref
 api_name: